Canx/NFI_Backtest/README.md

 ```

 ### Step 2: Configure the script
-The `backtest.sh` script is pre-configured with default values for:
+The `backtest.sh` script is preconfigured with default values for:

 - **Exchange**: `binance`
 - **Timerange**: `20241201-20241220`
-- **Timerange for Data Download**: Two months before the backtest timerange.
+- **Timerange for Data Download**: Two months prior to the backtest range.
-- **Pairlist Configuration**: Ensure `pairlist.json` is present in the root directory.
+- **Pairlist Configuration**: Selected interactively from the `pairlists` folder.

-You can modify these values in the script or dynamically set them during execution.
+You can modify these values directly in the script or set them dynamically during execution.

 ### Step 3: Run the script
 Execute the backtest script: